yandex-cloud/docs/en/_includes/mdb/mch-dbms-settings.md

 * **Text log level**{#setting-text-log-level} {{ tag-con }} {{ tag-cli }} {{ tag-tf }}

-   Event logging level in the [system.text_log]({{ ch.docs }}/operations/system-tables/text_log) table.
+   The level of event logging in the [system.text_log]({{ ch.docs }}/operations/system-tables/text_log) table.
 At each next level, the log will contain complete information from the previous one:
    1. `ERROR`: Information about errors in the DBMS.
    1. `WARNING`: Information about events that may cause errors in the DBMS.
    1. `INFORMATION`: Confirmation and information about events that don't lead to errors in the DBMS.